Displaced Tibial Plateau Fracture

 What is a Tibial Plateau Fracture?

 The tibial plateau is the upper part of the shin bone (tibia) that helps form the knee joint.
-It supports the weight of the body and provides stability during movement.
-A plateau fracture occurs when this area breaks, potentially damaging the articular surface, which is essential for smooth knee function.
+It supports the body’s weight and provides stability during movement.
+A plateau fracture occurs when this area breaks.
+The injury can also damage the articular surface of the tibia, which is essential for smooth knee function.

 Tibial plateau fractures vary in severity, with some requiring minimal intervention and others needing surgical treatment to restore proper function.
-Early diagnosis and appropriate tibial plateau fracture care are crucial to prevent long-term complications.
+Early diagnosis and appropriate care are crucial to prevent long-term complications.

 A woman at the doctor for a checkup after a experiencing a displaced tibial fracture in Austin, Texas.